 Each site carries the couple’s love story, their photos, wedding proposal, the wedding venue and time, their gift list and RSVP.
-What is different is how they are designed, sometimes by professionals, sometimes with the bride an/or groom’s personal touch.
+What is different is how they are designed, sometimes by professionals, sometimes with the bride and/or groom’s personal touch.
 Scroll down and enjoy the showcase.
-For better engagement visit the sites to take in the full inspiration experience.
+For better engagement, visit the sites to take in the full inspiration experience.

-This site tells all about the couple, the proposal and the wedding itself.
-I like the idea with the interactive photos in the beginning, which change as you mouse over them.
+This site tells all about the couple, the proposal, and the wedding itself.
+I like the idea of the interactive photos in the beginning, which change as you mouse over them.

 This site makes great use of beautiful textures and fonts.
-Click on each label to see the infographic stories of how the couple met, wedding party, registry and also more pictures, of course.
+Click on each label to see the infographic stories of how the couple met, the wedding party, the registry, and also more pictures, of course.

 The header of this wedding site is actually an invitation to the wedding.
 The story of their love is told really creatively here: first you’ll get to know how they lived before they met, and then when their paths intertwined.

-This website is designed as a funny whimsical retelling of their wedding.
+This website is designed as a funny, whimsical retelling of their wedding.
 The cartoon elements are hard to miss too.
-It includes information about travelling, registry, and the wedding itself.
+It includes information about traveling, the registry, and the wedding itself.

 This simple site is just an invitation to the wedding with details of when and where the big day is going to be.
 Social buttons allow visitors to follow the bride and groom on social networks.

 Here’s how Tori and Sean met and how they wed.
-All the nitty gritty details are organized neatly and kept up top.
-The big photographic background looks fantastic and the couple even mention who their bridesmaids and groomsmen are.
+All the nitty-gritty details are organized neatly and kept up top.
+The big photographic background looks fantastic, and the couple even mentions who their bridesmaids and groomsmen are.

-This simple an elegant wedding website looks like a postcard – with two cute doves, whch are very much in love like the newlyweds.
+This simple and elegant wedding website looks like a postcard – with two cute doves, which are very much in love like the newlyweds.

-This wedding site is quite simple: a photography background showing the couple, simple menu on the top and a counter.
+This wedding site is quite simple: a photography background showing the couple, a simple menu on the top, and a counter.
 The shot of the two lovebirds stays no matter which other page you load.

-This site has a nice romantic feel much like a wedding album, thanks to beautiful fonts, photos and the light, airy background.
-The proposal gets a timeline design which is apt for storytelling.
+This site has a nice romantic feel, much like a wedding album, thanks to beautiful fonts, photos, and the light, airy background.
+The proposal gets a timeline design that is apt for storytelling.

 I love how this site looks.
-You can follow through with how the couple met, see their love story and wedding pictures along with a real-time Instagram feed.
+You can follow through with how the couple met and see their love story and wedding pictures, along with a real-time Instagram feed.

 The story of Casper and Danel love is shown as a creative timeline and full of pictures of the bride and groom.
 This site has been nominated for many awards.

-This site is my favourite wedding invitation in this whole showcase.
+This site is my favorite wedding invitation in this whole showcase.
 I won’t spoil it for you; just go to the site and scroll up until you reach the canopy.

-This funny site is made in blue night colors and it exudes in the personality of the bride and groom.
-Catch the dance showdown beween the bridesmaids and groomsmen.
+This funny site is made in blue night colors, and it exudes the personality of the bride and groom.
+Catch the dance showdown between the bridesmaids and groomsmen.
 It’s also a multi-award nominee.